 Upon receipt of a risk assessment from the Division of Adult Correction, Correction and Juvenile Justice, the court shall determine whether, based on the Division of Adult Correction's Correction and Juvenile Justice's risk assessment, the offender requires the highest possible level of supervision and monitoring.
-If the court determines that the offender does require the highest possible level of supervision and monitoring, the court shall order the offender to enroll in a satellite-based monitoring program for a period of time to be specified by the court."
+If the court determines that the offender does require the highest possible level of supervision and monitoring program for a period of time to be specified by the court."